gaehlerm/SoftwareEngineering/README.md

 }
 ```

-Now `main` depends only on the interface of `NothingBase`, not on the implementation defined in `Nothing`.
-Changing the implementation of `Nothing` does not change `main`.
-Therefore, `main` does not need to be recompiled if `Nothing` changes! `main` and `Nothing` are only connected together by the linker.
-The linker will make sure the main function calls the correct implementation of this library.
+Now, `main` depends only on the interface of `NothingBase`, not on the implementation defined in `Nothing`.
+Changing the implementation of `Nothing` does not affect `main`.
+Therefore, `main` does not need to be recompiled if `Nothing` changes! `main` and `Nothing` are only connected by the linker.
+The linker will ensure that the main function calls the correct implementation of this library.

-// dependency tree graphs
+// Dependency Tree Graphs

 ## Summary

-I think this was the longest section in this book where I explain technical details for C++ that Python users don’t necessarily need.
-At the same time, I’d like to emphasize that this section was very important for the C++ and Java programmers.
-Both, for the quality of the code, and also for understanding how the whole concepts of includes, compiler and linker work.
+I believe this was the longest section in the book where I delve into technical details for C++ that may not be essential for Python users.
+At the same time, I would like to emphasize that this section was very important for C++ and Java programmers.
+Both for the quality of the code and for understanding how the concepts of includes, compiler, and linker work.

-# 22. Software Engineering principles
+# 22. Software Engineering Principles

 In this chapter I explain some very general design principles that I saw on youtube, [https://youtu.be/XQzEo1qag4A] published by the channel "Tech with Tim".
 I really liked these very general priciples and therefore decided to write a chapter about them.